Get Help Today(877) 648-4288

 Medical Professionals And Opioid Abuse Findings

-Physicians are 5 times more likely to abuse opioid pain medications, benzodiazepines, and anti-anxiety medications.
+Physicians are 5 times more likely to abuse Opioid pain medications, Benzodiazepines, and medicines that combat anxiety.
 Additionally, some studies have cited 10% to 12% of medical professionals struggle with addiction.
-Another 5-year study observing 904 physicians found 35.9% of them had an opioid use disorder after 50% battled alcoholism.
+Another 5-year study observing 904 physicians found 35.9% of them had an Opioid Use Disorder (OUD) after 50% battled alcoholism.

 Medical Professionals, Opioids, And Risk Factors